lmg1404/scratch_network/README.md

 # scratch_network
-My attempt to create a basic neural network from scratch in Python
+My attempt to create a basic, but customizable, neural network from scratch in Python

 TODOS:
 - Backpropagation method for each layer and activations